crusoexia/FEE-weekly/fp/first-class-function/first-class-function.md

 With this pattern, we can get specialize from generalize; build new from existing, that is the __spirit of FP__, that is abstruction.

+---

-More importantly, __we can separate in time/space to parcially apply the arguments__, it makes composition much easier:
+> Partial application allow us separate in _time_ and _space_ to parcially apply the arguments.

+It makes composition much easier:

 ```javascript
 compose(